hashicorp/terraform-plugin-go-contrib/.github/CONTRIBUTING.md

- - [ ] **Test against latest release**: Make sure you test against the latest avaiable version of Terraform, terraform-plugin-go, and terraform-plugin-go-patterns.
+ - [ ] **Test against latest release**: Make sure you test against the latest avaiable version of Terraform, terraform-plugin-go, and terraform-plugin-go-contrib.
 It is possible we already fixed the bug you're experiencing.

  - [ ] **Search for duplicates**: It's helpful to keep bug reports consolidated